-Here are some of the best ways to treat recurrent nosebleed in children.
+Here are some of the best ways to treat recurrent nosebleeds in children.

-- Using humidifiers or vaporizers in the bedroom of your child can add moisture to the air and prevent dry air.
+- Using humidifiers or vaporisers in the bedroom of your child can add moisture to the air and prevent drying of the nasal mucosa.

 - Antibiotic ointments can be used if there is a sore or exposed blood vessel on the nasal septum.

-- In case of more stubborn bleeds, an ENT may suggest cauterization, where the skin around the bleed is burnt to prevent infection.
+- In case of more stubborn bleeds, an ENT may suggest cauterisation, where the skin around the bleed is burnt to prevent infection.